 Using a slower speed with a cordless hammer drill can conserve battery power.

-Not all manufacturers supply this figure, and truth be told, there isn’t enough real-world difference in performance for it to have a bearing on your purchasing decision.
+Not all manufacturers supply this figure, and truth be told, there isn’t enough real-world difference in performance for it to have a bearing on your decision.

 Two types of chucks are found on hammer drills: Jacobs (keyed) chucks and keyless chucks.
 Jacobs chucks are invariably found on corded hammer drills; keyless chucks are found on their cordless counterparts.